peishanh/Bagel-Protocol/8 Protein_Production.md

 + If you have colonies that are white, are not smooth on the surface, and have rough edges they may be contamination.
 Do not inoculate with one of these colonies; choose a small, round shiny colony.

-## Day 3: Expression cultures (All steps require sterile techqniues)
+## Day 3: Expression cultures (All steps require sterile techqniues/ Make sure you reserve a spot at the 18C)

 In this step, you will exchange the spent growth media in your cultures with fresh growth media supplemented with [isopropyl β-D-1-thiogalactopyranoside](https://en.wikipedia.org/wiki/Isopropyl_β-D-1-thiogalactopyranoside) (IPTG).
 IPTG induces expression of your target protein using the engineered [pET expression system](http://www.genomics.agilent.com/article.jsp%3FpageId%3D472).